MAKGRD

 Where the fields are defined as follows

-Type: I=Integer; R=Real; D=Double Precision; Cn=character string, length n.
+Type: I=Integer; D=Double Precision; Cn=character string, length n.

 Notes